The fact that over 160 children at Pembroke House take music extras is a credit to our lively, busy and happy music department.

 The philosophy of the music department is to provide a comprehensive educational opportunity to young musicians in the knowledge, practice and appreciation of music.
 We believe that Music can effectively change the way children feel, think and act.

 Ensemble playing has tremendous value, offering students opportunities to achieve their maximum potential whilst at the same time enriching the life of the school.

-Students are assessed to ascertain their aptitude and physical suitability for an instrument.
-Beginners will have the opportunity to try a variety of instruments and will be advised what instrument they might suit.
+Selection of instruments and ownership: Students are assessed to ascertain their aptitude and physical suitability for an instrument.
+Beginners will have the opportunity to try a variety of instruments and will be advised what instrument suits them best.

 Once students have chosen their instrument, they will be assigned a teacher.
 Their progress is recorded each lesson.
 They are encouraged to practise, and once they are established it is recommended that parents buy them their own instrument so they can also practice at home.